|

 visited Lake Sevan, an historic place (as what isn't in this country) and quite

 interesting.
 On the way the car broke down.
-Fortunately we were stopped on an
+Fortunately we had stopped on an

 upgrade.
 So, when the battery failed, we had to push the car downhill